pepaivanova/Sounding-Poetry-of-Perception/README.md

 ## Description

-As time goes by the project get clearer.
+As time goes by the project is getting clearer.
 Actually the Sounding Poetry is a device, where anyone could describe his visual perception on given art in written form.
 The device takes the input text as a raw data and generates unique soundscape according the text.
 At the end small thermal printer prints the message on a paper.

 ## Hardware